MLB roundup: Yankees rally to beat A's in extras

 Nationals 2, Diamondbacks 1

-Bryce Harper had two hits and an RBI and Stephen Strasburg won his third straight start as the Nationals became the first team to win a series against Arizona this season with a victory at Chase Field.
+Bryce Harper had two hits and an RBI and Stephen Strasburg won his third straight start as Washington became the first team to win a series against Arizona this season with a victory at Chase Field.

 Harper doubled in a run in the third inning and walked to load the bases before the Nationals scored the final run of the game in the fourth.
 Washington has won 12 of its last 14.
 Stephen Strasburg (5-3) gave up five hits and one run in 6 2/3 innings, with nine strikeouts and one walk.